CJosephides/CythonMemviews/README.md

 This modification reduces our runtime by another order of magnitude: 0.015 seconds.
 We could just leave it here, by why stop now?

+### Using numpy

+We can use numpy to manage our initial arrays.
+However, I find that the overhead of importing numpy almost ten times larger than running the entire calculation!

+Here, using `array.array` is alright, particularly because we don't use multi-dimensional arrays.

+### cdef

+We gain very little by converting `A_times_u` and `At_times_u` to `cdef`ed functions.

+Note, however, that our Cython code can still call these functions, even though they will not be available to python.

 ## General remarks

 A nice feedback loop when working with Cython is to annotate the generated C code by passing `annotate=True` to the